Worldpay/access-checkout-ios/README.md

 ## Security

-Checkmarx scans are triggered on push via a webhook set up in GitHub, and CRs for new releases must have a valid Checkmarx report attached to the CR
+Checkmarx scans are triggered on push via a webhook set up in GitHub.
+Build statuses have been setup to only allow a merge to master if there is a successful build in Bitrise and also the Checkmarx scan results have not breached thresholds